DataDog/documentation/content/tagging/using_tags.md

 {{% /tab %}}
 {{% tab "Examples" %}}

-Here is an example of tags using the time-series chart editor.
-For the first screenshot, no tags have been applied, and the average CPU across all hosts is displayed:
+Here is an example of tags using the timeseries chart editor.
+For the first screenshot, no tags have been applied, and the average CPU usage across all hosts is displayed:

 {{< img src="tagging/using_tags/Tags_1.png" alt="Tags_1" responsive="true" style="width:75%;">}}

-Next, the editor is updated to include a tag (`region:eastus`) in the **from** textbox that enables Datadog to look at CPU across the US East Region.
-The `region` tag is used as an example here, but you could use any arbitrary tag sent to your Datadog Platform, including `application`, `service`, `environment`, etc.
+Next, the editor is updated to include a tag (`region:eastus`) in the **from** textbox that enables Datadog to look at CPU usage across the US East region.
+The `region` tag is used as an example here, but you could use any arbitrary tag sent to your Datadog platform, including `application`, `service`, `environment`, etc.

 {{< img src="tagging/using_tags/Tags_2.png" alt="Tags_2" responsive="true" style="width:75%;">}}

 Finally, the second empty field (the **avg by** textbox) is used to show an individual timeseries line for each `host`.
-Now server CPU is displayed for individual hosts running in the US East Region.
+Server CPU is displayed for individual hosts running in the US East region.

 {{< img src="tagging/using_tags/Tags_3.png" alt="Tags_3" responsive="true" style="width:75%;">}}

-If needed, add additional tags to narrow down the scope even further - for example, hosts in `region:eastus` and `env:production`.
+If needed, add additional tags to narrow down the scope even further—for example, hosts in `region:eastus` and `env:production`.
 Tags can be used throughout Datadog and be applied to all core elements (metrics, traces, and logs).

 {{% /tab %}}
 {{< /tabs >}}

 ## Infrastructure

-To filter the [Host Map][6], [Infrastructure List][7], [Containers][8], and [Processes][9] enter a tag in the **Filter by** textbox at the top of the page.
-Also, hosts or containers can be grouped by tag key using the **Group by** textbox.
-So, if you enter `service` in the group box, you see each service as a group heading.
+To filter the [Host Map][6], [Infrastructure List][7], [Containers][8], and [Processes][9], enter a tag in the **Filter by** textbox at the top of the page.
+Hosts and containers can be grouped by tag key using the **Group by** textbox.
+If you enter `service` in the group box, you see each service as a group heading.

 {{< tabs >}}
 {{% tab "Host Map" %}}